onorbumbum/daytoday/README.md

 - **Drag & Drop**: Easily move tasks between quadrants
 - **Rich Text Editing**: Format task descriptions with bold, italic, underline, and lists
 - **Task Management**:
-  - Add new tasks with the + button in each quadrant
+  - Add new tasks with the centered add button
+  - Double-click any quadrant to add a task directly to it
   - Edit existing tasks
   - Mark tasks as complete
   - Delete tasks
 - **Persistent Storage**: Tasks are automatically saved to local storage
 - **Responsive Design**: Works on both desktop and mobile devices
+- **Fixed-Height Quadrants**: Scrollable quadrants with custom scrollbars for better organization

 ## How to Use

 1. **Adding Tasks**:

-   - Click the + button in the top-right corner of any quadrant
+   - Click the large + button in the center of the matrix
+   - Select the appropriate quadrant in the task modal
    - Enter the task title and description
-   - The quadrant is pre-selected based on where you clicked
    - Click Save to create the task
+   - Alternatively, double-click any quadrant to add a task directly to it

 2. **Managing Tasks**: